Device, repair and aftersales related information

 Your warranty will be voided if your device is damaged.
 This includes, but is not limited to:

+iv.
 Failing to properly follow the installation process and instructions for use, or if you use products or accessories that aren’t compatible with your device – such as generic accessories and other contaminated auxiliary devices.

-Kindly note that you must return OBF devices to the original store where the device was purchased failing which, you return it to your closest Vodacom Shop.
+Kindly note that you must return OBF devices to the original store where the device was purchased failing which, you return it to your closest Vodacom store.
 The sales entity will submit such devices to Vodacom Repairs as this is not facilitated directly between Vodacom Repairs and the consumer but between the sales entity and the consumer.

 Physical damage – all devices

 There must be no physical damage on the product or its accessories, or any signs of neglect due to: physical abuse, liquid damage, screen scratches, dents or marks.